 Data Protection Law

 In order to remain compliant it is important to take legal advice from expert solicitors who specialise in this particular area of law.
-Our data protection lawyers regularly advise on GDPR and DPA 2018 matters such as drafting and negotiating amendments to existing contracts, providing advice relating to Data Subject Access Requests, advising on Data Protection Impact Assessments, updating and drafting privacy notices and preparing records of processing activities.
+Our data protection lawyers regularly advise on GDPR and Data Protection Act 2018 matters such as drafting and negotiating amendments to existing contracts, providing advice relating to Data Subject Access Requests, international data transfers, advising on Data Protection Impact Assessments, updating and drafting privacy notices and preparing records of processing activities.

 Freedom of Information and Environmental Information Regulation

 Our expertise in the public sector means we also frequently advise on compliance with the Freedom of Information Act, the Environmental Information Regulations (EIR) and similar legislation.

 This ranges from advising on responses to requests for information, conducting audits of information which is potentially disclosable, advising on the applicability of statutory exemptions, responding to Information Commissioner investigations/complaints handling and dealing with vexatious requests.

 - Advising the Financial Conduct Authority on its GDPR preparation and readiness project.

 - Advising a group of nine police forces – development of a new software product – subject matter expertise and enshrining privacy by design to ensure the product is GDPR compliant.